Say hello to vSphere 6.516 Nov 2016 by 4

 - Pre-vSphere 6.5 enablement on vSphere 6.0 Update 2.
 What this means is that you can easily test out vSphere 6.5 in nested mode on vSphere 6.0 U2.

-There are a ton of improvements included in 6.5 much to the excitement, I would suppose, of many a security team.
+There are a ton of improvements and new features included in vSphere 6.5, much to the excitement, I suppose, of many a security team.

 - vMotion traffic can now be encrypted out of the box.
 What this means is that VPNs and similar are no longer required to ensure that vMotion traffic travels in encrypted form over unsecured WAN links.